 How often do you check your bank balance?
-And has that question got your skin crawling with guilt, and stomach flipping over in anxiety?
-While being on top of your finances is obviously pretty damn important, your ‘once a week or ‘just when I need to know what I can afford’ approach to checking in on your account may not be as unusual as you’d think.
+And has that question got your skin crawling with guilt, and stomach flipping in anxiety?
+While being on top of your finances is obviously pretty damn important, your once-a-week or just-when-I-need-to-know-what-I-can-afford approach to checking your account may not be as unusual as you’d think.

 Twitter user RyanWindoww hit a nerve with the general public when he made the astute observation “You can’t be broke if you don’t check your bank account” in January this year.

 You can't be broke if you don't check your bank account pic.twitter.com/brpgiWflym

 Some 70-odd thousand likes and almost 50,000 retweets later, it’s pretty clear that this particular school of financial denial is strongly subscribed to.

 So The Cusp got in touch with Associate Professor Dr Shumi Akhtar, of the University of Sydney’s Business School, to enlighten us on the matter of staying in the dark when it comes to your bank account.

 Far from being an affliction that only disorganised folks suffer from, not looking at our bank account is something that all of us are guilty of at one time or another – not because we’re all in denial, but simply because we’re all human.